micropython/micropython/docs/library/sys.rst

    is an identifier of a board, e.g. ``"pyboard"`` for the original MicroPython reference board.
 It thus can be used to distinguish one board from another.
-   If you need to check whether your program runs on MicroPython (vs other Python implementation), use `usys.implementation` instead.
+   If you need to check whether your program runs on MicroPython (vs other Python implementation), use `sys.implementation` instead.

 .. data:: stderr